franknmungai/react-hackathon/docs/11-socket.io-server.md

 ```

 The cors package helps us connect to our server from our client and allow cross origin resource sharing.
 [Learn more](https://www.codecademy.com/articles/what-is-cors)

+Make sure to install the given version of socket.io `@2.3.0`

 ## Server scaffold